An ambitious, creative,

 Katie qualified as an architect in 2016 after completing her RIBA Part I and II at Newcastle University.
 Katie is an experienced Project Architect who, through experience early on in her career of running smaller interior fit out focused projects, has gone on to gain experience running large complex projects in design led practices.
 Before rejoining Harrison Stringfellow, Katie worked as Project Architect for Cottrell & Vermeulen Architecture on a £10M Hindu Temple Hall.
 Prior to this Katie worked at Foster Wilson Architects, where she was the Project Lead at RIBA Stage 3 for a £2M extension and refurbishment of an existing children’s theatre in London.

-Katie’s interests lie in creating architecture that is highly sustainable and she has a passion to work on public sector projects that are socially responsive, that truly relate, connect and serve their communities.
+Katie’s interests not only lie in creating architecture that is highly sustainable, but in public sector projects that are socially responsive, that truly relate, connect and serve their communities.

 Finance and Office Administrator